 Creating a dedicated study space can help you focus and improve your productivity, even if it’s just a corner of a room or spot at a kitchen table.
 It also separates when you should mentally be at school versus at home, an important distinction when everyone is mostly at home these days!

 Make a personal classroom

 - Pick a spot for studying and try to make coursework the main or only thing you do there.
-This could be a separate room or a specific part of a smaller space, such as a desk in a dorm room.
+This spot could be a separate room or a specific part of a smaller space, such as a desk in a dorm room.
 Ideally, it’s quiet and distraction-free; if not, try headphones to block out noise.

 - Create a setup that you can comfortably sit or stand at for a few hours.
 Use the UBC ergonomics guide for working from home to make practical adjustments using common household items like books, pillows, and cutting boards.

 - Let friends, family members, or classmates know when you will be “going to class” in this space, to create accountability for yourself.
 If you share your home with other people, ask for their help in supporting a calm environment and giving you privacy during study times.

 - Silence unnecessary notifications on your devices to increase your focus when you’re in this space.
 If you’re not using it for coursework, consider turning your phone off.

 - Use apps to make studying easier.
 To minimize procrastinating, install browser apps that block or limit time on websites you know distract you.
 To reduce eye strain, use device settings like “Night Light” / “Night Shift” or download a blue light filter.
 To improve focus, try a white noise app or one that mimics nature or coffee shop sounds.

 Add inspiration to your space.
 Place an item or image nearby that makes you smile or reminds you of your long-term goals.
 Have special snacks or music playlists you only use for studying.

 Choose a cue to help you mentally transition into your space, such as making a cup of coffee/tea or doing a stretching routine.